 By Ganeshan Wignaraja.
 Posted July 4, 2016

 Talks just concluded in Auckland, New Zealand on Saturday show that plans for the Regional Comprehensive Economic Partnership (RCEP) are advancing.
 Just as both Hillary Clinton and Donald Trump, the next potential leaders of the Trans-Pacific Partnership’s (TPP) biggest partner—the US—have distanced themselves from the agreement.
 Some even suggest that the US Congress won’t ratify the TPP agreement, and warn that the world economy risks US isolationism.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration